 |Undersea Volcano Monitoring|

-: NeMO Net: A near-real-time system which links instruments located in the caldera of an active submarine volcano, 1 mile underwater and about 250 miles off Oregon's coast, to the Internet.
+: NeMO Net: A near-real-time system which will link instruments located in the caldera of an active submarine volcano, 1 mile underwater and about 300 miles off Oregon's coast, to the Internet.

 |Hydrothermal vent image|

 |The camera's view of young tubeworms colonizing a warm water spring located in a lava flow which erupted in 1998.|